lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

     If a username was not found for the CILogon unique identifier, redirect the user to this URL.
     This is intended for deployments using CILogon with COmanage for identity management.
     The enrollment URL will normally be the initial URL for a COmanage user-initiated enrollment flow.

-``config.cilogon.gidClaim``
-    The claim of the OpenID Connect ID token from which to take the primary GID.
-    Only used if :ref:`GID lookup in LDAP <ldap-user>` is not configured.
-    The default is to not obtain a primary GID from the token.

-``config.cilogon.uidClaim``
-    The claim of the OpenID Connect ID token from which to take the numeric UID.
-    Only used if :ref:`UID lookup in LDAP <ldap-user>` is not configured.
-    The default is ``uidNumber``.

-``config.cilogon.groupsClaim``
-    The claim of the OpenID Connect ID token from which to take the group membership information.
-    Only used if :ref:`LDAP groups <ldap-groups>` are not configured.
-    The default is ``isMemberOf``.

 ``config.cilogon.usernameClaim``
     The claim of the OpenID Connect ID token from which to take the username.